-Rhiannon Giddens, Francis Johnson to get Americana award
+Rhiannon Giddens, Frank Johnson to get Americana award

 NASHVILLE, Tenn.
-(AP) — Grammy-winning folk singer and musician Rhiannon Giddens and pioneering composer Francis “Frank” Johnson will be the first recipients of the inaugural Legacy of Americana Award.
+(AP) — Grammy-winning folk singer and musician Rhiannon Giddens and the late Frank Johnson, the leader of a 19th century black brass band, will be the first recipients of the inaugural Legacy of Americana Award.

-The Americana Music Association announced the new award Wednesday in partnership with the National Museum of African American Music.
-It will be presented to Giddens during the Americana Honors & Awards show on Sept.
-11 in Nashville, Tennessee.
+The Americana Music Association announced the new award on Wednesday in partnership with the National Museum of African American Music.
+The award will be presented during the Americana Honors & Awards show in Nashville, Tennessee, on September 11.

 Giddens, from North Carolina, won a Grammy Award in 2011 for best traditional folk album with the string band the Carolina Chocolate Drops.
 She has spent her career exploring the history of African roots music.